Dems and Media to Blame for Countless COVID-19 Deaths After Anti-Hydroxychloroquine Hysteria

 “Trump was at the White House podium peddling a fake cure for a virus that could kill hundreds of thousands of Americans in a way that would have gotten him kicked off the Home Shopping Network and potentially invited federal prosecution for false claims and fraud,” claimed Salon.

 But Giles knew these fears were unfounded.
 “It’s a very, very safe drug.
-It’s been used for over 75 years.”
+It’s been used for over 75 years,” he said.

 Despite the drug being safe, Giles eventually gave up on doing his study.